 (-) Dropped stitches are easy to miss while knitting.

-(-) Less friendly than later models on knitting the double-jacquard.
+(-) Less friendly than later models on knitting the double-jacquard (doable but lots of manual manipulation of needles required).

 (-) Plastic components of the KR830 ribber, including plastic parts on the carriage, end caps, and others are prone to discoloration due to exposure to sunlight even through the window.
 Thus, please cover your machine with a thick curtain or a towel to prevent further sun damage.